mcandre/lftp-pocket-reference/setup.md

 ## Configuration

-LFTP provides a reasonable set of defaults out of the box, but you may want to tweak LFTP to fit your workflow better.
-To configure LFTP, edit `$HOME/.lftprc` with a text editor, such as `nano` or [Atom](https://atom.io/).
+LFTP provides a reasonable set of defaults out of the box, but eventually, you may want to tweak LFTP to fit your workflow better.

+To configure LFTP, edit `$HOME/.lftprc` with a text editor such as `nano` or [Atom](https://atom.io/).